Lightning in a Bottle announces return to Kern County for 2020

 “The county felt good about how the event went,” Person said, referring to Lightning in a Bottle.
 “We’re looking forward to (continuing) the process and making sure that everybody’s well-represented and getting what they need.”

 This year, the festival took place from May 8-13.
-Attendance never exceeded 18,000 throughout the five-day stretch, including employees.
+Attendance never exceeded 18,000 throughout the five-day stretch, a figure that includes employees.

 The festival brought world-renown music acts to a variety of stages, and attendees mostly camped on-site during the extended weekend.
 In addition to music, the festival offered yoga sessions, swimming and a variety of classes.